 Check Your Tech

 If you’re using technology like a projector or a computer, check it beforehand to make sure everything works.
 Make sure to take care of your device maintenance because if you face problems during the presentation, whether your Mac fan is so loud or the projector is lagging, chances are it will disturb your flow and there wouldn’t be much you can do to fix it.
-Whether you need to find out where is library on Mac or how to turn on the sound and visuals from your computer to the projector make sure to research this before your presentation.
+Whether you need to find the Library folder on Mac, check Terminal history, or connect your computer’s audio and video to a projector, be sure to research these tasks before your presentation.
 It’s like rehearsing with your tech tools.

 Be Ready to Adapt